Thomas Grant (bishop): Southwark

 On 4 July 1851, Grant was consecrated bishop of the new Diocese of Southwark.
 Anti-Catholic elements denounced the establishment of a Catholic hierarchy as "papal aggression".
 The bishops were surprised by the level of hostility, as they had explained their intentions to Lord Minto, the father-in-law of Lord John Russell, three years earlier.

-The Roman Catholic Relief Act 1829 (Statute 10 of George IV, chapter 10) had forbidden the use of the old titles except by the clergy of the established Protestant Church, The Catholic Church had refrained from using the ancient titles of the existing Anglican sees, and had created new titles for their bishoprics.
+The Roman Catholic Relief Act 1829 had forbidden the use of the old titles except by the clergy of the established Protestant Church, The Catholic Church had refrained from using the ancient titles of the existing Anglican sees, and had created new titles for their bishoprics.
 In the wake of widespread popular "no popery" outbursts, Prime Minister Lord John Russell passed the Ecclesiastical Titles Act 1851 as an anti-Roman Catholic measure.
 The Act was largely ineffective since while Roman Catholic community unofficially used the territorial titles, the bishops themselves carefully stayed within the letter of the law.
 No one was ever prosecuted.

 To the newly appointed hierarchy he was, as Bishop Ullathorne testified, most useful: "His acuteness of learning, readiness of resource and knowledge of the forms of ecclesiastical business made him invaluable to our joint counsels at home, whether in synods or in our yearly episcopal meetings; and his obligingness, his untiring spirit of work, and the expedition and accuracy with which he struck off documents in Latin, Italian, or English, naturally brought the greater part of such work on his shoulders."